WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-01-automate-database-deployments.md

 There are many ways to automatically apply database changes but you should strive for a solution that gives you full control over the execution of the changes.
 Entity Framework and NuGet packages like the FluentMigrator don't give you these options and therefore shouldn't be used.
 I recommend using SQS Server Data Tools (SSDT) to easily apply your schema changes or even execute SQL scripts.

-In my next post, I will show you how to apply changes using SSDT locally.
+["In my next post"](/automatically-deploy-database-changes), I will show you how to apply changes using SSDT locally.

 This post is part of ["Microservice Series - From Zero to Hero"](/microservice-series-from-zero-to-hero).